 Bariatric surgery, commonly referred to as weight loss surgery, is the surgical treatment of obesity that involves making changes to the digestive system.
-The changes made to the body will help a person lose weight by either restricting the amount or type of food that can be eaten or by limiting the amount of food that is absorbed by the body.
-Some bariatric procedures are only restrictive, while other procedures are both restrictive and malabsorptive.
+The changes made to the body will help a person lose weight by either restricting the amount or type of food that can be eaten (a restrictive procedure) or by limiting the amount of food that is absorbed by the body (a malabsorptive procedure).

-The two most popular bariatric procedures performed today are Roux-en-Y gastric bypass surgery and Laparoscopic Adjustable Gastric Banding.
-Other options are the gastric sleeve procedure and the duodenal switch procedure.
+The most common bariatric surgery procedures performed today are Roux-en-Y gastric bypass surgery, adjustable gastric band, sleeve gastrectomy (also known as gastric sleeve surgery), and the biliopancreatic diversion with duodenal switch procedure.